latent-to/developer-docs/docs/btcli.md

 **Commands**:

 - `list`: Displays all the wallets and their corresponding hotkeys that are located in the wallet path specified in the config.
+- `associate_hotkey`: Associate a hotkey with a wallet(coldkey).
 - `swap-hotkey`: Swap hotkeys of a given wallet on the blockchain.
+- `swap-coldkey`: Schedule a coldkey swap for a wallet.
+- `swap-check`: Check the status of scheduled coldkey swaps.
 - `regen-coldkey`: Regenerate a coldkey for a wallet on the Bittensor blockchain network.
 - `regen-coldkeypub`: Regenerates the public part of a coldkey (`coldkeypub.txt`) for a wallet.
 - `regen-hotkey`: Regenerates a hotkey for a wallet.
+- `regen-hotkeypub`: Regenerates the public part of a hotkey (`hotkeypub.txt`) for a wallet.
 - `new-hotkey`: Create a new hotkey for a wallet.
 - `new-coldkey`: Create a new coldkey.
 - `create`: Create a complete wallet by setting up both coldkey and hotkeys.